 It came to me – write a blog post on how to create a blog post as a total beginner using tips picked up by those top bloggers we all follow.

-Shout out to some of my favourites here:
+Shout out to some of my favorites here:

 - Pat Flynn Smart Passive income- smartpassiveincome I can say how much I gained from his BYOB teachable lessons and best of all they were free!

 - Meera Kothand – one of the courses I took was her Start a Blog Workbook very good resource to get you started.

 - Mckenzie of Momsmakecents – I loved her Pinterest course on Affiliate marketing

 - Busybudgeter -she has had a meteoric rise as a blogger interested in finding out more then go to her website here

 So reading lots of information produced by the folks above and also Mr Google and after writing four posts excluding this one I have managed to craft out a wee blog template for writing a post.

 So how can I help you today by giving you some tips that I have read about and trying to implement when writing posts